Cloth Diapers really are cheaper, just click here for the math. But that doesn’t mean they can’t get pricy.

 Once again, this calculation doesn’t include detergent, wipes, and other accessories needed to diaper a baby, but it’s pretty safe to assume from this total that cloth diapering a baby from birth to potty-training can be done for the cost of a few boxes of disposables.

-The absolute cheapest way to cloth diaper also involves a flat and diaper cover system, but instead of buying them at your local Walmart and dollar store, you’re going to make both the flat and the cover from inexpensive items and/or items you have lying around the house.
+My second cheapest way to cloth diaper once again is a combination of a flat and diaper cover system.
+This time, instead of buying flour sack towels and ready-made covers, you’re going to make both the flat and the cover from inexpensive items and/or items you have lying around the house.
 Specifically, fleece blankets (or fabric) and old t-shirts!
 Now, I’m not saying you can’t mix and match things to suit your needs, but I’m grouping these DIY diapers together to show you just how cheap it diapering can be.

 No-Sew, Inexpensive Diaper Covers